jimratliff/GenoMac-user/resources/docs_to_display_to_user/Downie_how_to_configure.md

 [^WHAT_CAN'T_BE_SCRIPTED]: Neither of the following can be scripted: (a) activating the license and (b) setting the destination directory for downloads (for two reasons: (1) although setting `XUDownloadFolderURLPath` can be scripted, setting `XUDownloadFolderURL` cannot be scripted and (2) Downie needs to ask the user for permission to access the destination folder and this, too, cannot be scripted).

-## Make 1Password active and open its Settings
+## Make Downie active and, if necessary, open its Settings
-- ❑ Make 1Password active.
-(GenoMac-user will have already launched 1Password).
+- ❑ Make Downie active.
+(GenoMac-user will have already launched Downie).
+- Downie will likely present you with an onboarding wizard (because this will likely be the first time this user (on this startup volume) will have launched Downie.
-- ❑ Open 1Password’s Settings… (⌘,)
+  - ❑ If the onboarding wizard isn’t automatically opened for you, manually open Downie’s Settings… (⌘,)

-## Make the following changes to the out-of-the-box default settings
+## Set the destination directory
+Regardless of whether (a) you see the onboarding wizard or (b) manually open Downie’s Settings, you can set the destination directory:
+  - If you see the onboarding wizard,
+  - If you manually open Downie’s Settings,
+    - ❑ select “Destination” in the left-hand sidebar of the Downie Settings window.
+    - This will transform the right-hand side of the window.
+    - The top entry will be “Save Files to Folder”, with a pull-down menu
+    - Choose from the pull-down menu: “Choose folder…”
+- ❑ Choose the following path: `~/Documents/Downie_downloads`
+- ❑ Approve the request for Downie to access this folder.

 ### General
 - “Prefill username when creating a new login”